Bertodemus/bertodemus/README.md

 ## Greetings!! 👋

 My name is Roberto Rubet, but I go by Berto!
 I am a creative, turned developer!
 I am looking to unify design and technology, creation and implementation, analysis and realization.
-With my experience as a designer/illustrator, my keen ability to quickly absorb complex technical data, and my love for ideation and the iterative process, I believe that I can do just that!
+With my experience as a designer/illustrator, my willingness to dig for a solution, and my love for ideation and the iterative process, I believe that I can do just that!

 ## Everything I have been getting into!